Sorpy/LibraryRepo/Library/commons-lang3-3.9/README.md

 License
 -------
-This code is under the [Apache Licence v2](https://www.apache.org/licenses/LICENSE-2.0).
+This unicode is under the [Apache Licence v2](https://www.apache.org/licenses/LICENSE-2.0).

 See the `NOTICE.txt` file for required notices and attributions.